 Krug is a small Champagne house that makes a traditional, and many say the best in the world, Champagne.

 Krug is a very big and very dry Champagne which is extremely rich and complex, with both incredible finesse and power which cannot be explained with mere words.
 Nothing else tastes like Krug.
-It's not necessarily a Champagne for everyone, even if you ignore the steep price.
+It's not necessarily for for everyone, even if you ignore the steep price.
 It's a very serious wine, best served with food, and not for casual toasting and christening of yachts etc.

 Brothers Remi and Henri Krug, who run Krug, say "There is Champagne, and then there is Krug."
 Oh yes, it is unique, and superlative.
 I consider myself a Krugiste, even though I only get to drink it a couple of times a year.
 My friend Pierre, THE Champagne Poodle, used to fly British Air simply because they served Krug in their first class!